VINKO MUŠTRA, Course leader

 Research Fellow at Nordregio, a Nordic Centre for Regional Development and Planning.
 He is engaged in applied research projects in the field of regional development, the green transition and circular-economy.
 On behalf of the Nordic thematic group for green, innovative and resilient regions 2021-2024, and its predecessor programme (2017-2020), under the Nordic Council of Ministers‘ Committee of Civil Servants for Regional Affairs, Alberto has carried out empirical studies on regional resilience, the impacts of covid-related restrictions in border communities, and the actors’ perspective in green innovation.
 These studies have broadened the understanding of the different types of vulnerabilities Nordic regions face, and what role the institutional and social contexts play in coping with uncertainty.
 Moreover, Alberto is involved projects that that foster place-based and multi-actor approaches for regions economic path creation.

-Blanka Šimundić is an assistant professor at the Faculty of Economics, Business and Tourism, University of Split.
+Blanka Šimundić is an associate professor at the Faculty of Economics, Business and Tourism, University of Split.
 Her main scientific research is in the field of tourism and economic growth, transportation and infrastructure, regional development and regional policies in Croatia and EU.
 She has published on perspectives of transport and tourism demand and supply, impacts of tourism on economic growth, health tourism infrastructure, regional resilience and smart specialisation.
 She is one of the national experts reporting to for the European Policies Research Centre on the regional policy and the assessment of instruments for the less developed areas of the Republic of Croatia.
 Currently she is involved as a researcher on Horizon 2020 SmartCulTour project (Smart Cultural Tourism as a Driver of Sustainable Development of European Regions).